phyver/GameShell/doc/gameshell.md

 * `gsh auto`: if the mission comes with an automatic script (`auto.sh`), this command will call it.
 This script is suppose to complete the mission and call `gsh check`.
-  This is useful for testing purposes, but also if using `gsh pass` is not sufficient.
+  This is useful for testing purposes, but also if using `gsh skip` is not sufficient.
 For example, the mission might ask to create a directory. `gsh auto` should ensure it is created correctly.
-  Just like `gsh pass` and `gsh goto N`, this command will first ask for a password.
+  Just like `gsh skip` and `gsh goto N`, this command will first ask for a password.

 * `gsh index`: this will display the list of available missions, with there status.
-If you've used `pass` and `goto` a lot, this might come in handy.
+If you've used `skip` and `goto` a lot, this might come in handy.

 The other commands are either self-explanatory (`gsh welcome`) or only useful while creating missions (`gsh assert ...`, `gsh test`).